openthread/openthread/README.md

 ### Porting

 If you are interested in porting OpenThread to a new platform, see the [Porting Guide](https://github.com/openthread/openthread/wiki/Porting-Guide) for hardware requirements and detailed porting instructions.

+### Border Router

+A Border Router connects a Thread network to networks at different layers, such as WiFi or Ethernet.
+[OpenThread Border Router](https://github.com/openthread/borderrouter) provides end-to-end IP via routing between Thread devices and other external IP networks, as well as external Thread Commissioning.

 # What tools are available for testing?